On this dayJan 10, 1966

 Voting Rights Activist Vernon Dahmer Killed in Mississippi

 In the early morning hours of January 10, 1966, two carloads of armed Ku Klux Klan members drove onto the property of Vernon Dahmer and his family, ten miles outside of Hattiesburg, Mississippi.
 The white men set fire to the Dahmers' grocery store and house and blasted the buildings with gunfire.
-Mrs. Dahmer, her daughter, and two sons managed to escape, but Mr. Dahmer sustained fatal lung damage while holding off attackers as his family fled; he died later that day.
+Mrs. Dahmer and three of their children managed to escape, but Mr. Dahmer sustained fatal lung damage while holding off attackers as his family fled; he died later that day.

 For years, Vernon Dahmer and his wife, Elli, had slept in shifts to keep watch over their home in anticipation of attacks from local white terrorists.
 As a successful black businessman and NAACP leader active in the voting rights movement, Mr. Dahmer and his family were the targets of local white residents' hostility and violent attacks.

 Following Mr. Dahmer's murder, a massive crowd of black residents gathered at the local courthouse, and President Lyndon B. Johnson sent a wire expressing condolences.
 Mr. Dahmer's funeral was well attended and local residents raised money to restore the family's house.
 Four of the Dahmers' sons, who were serving in the U.S. military at the time, obtained leave to come home for their father's funeral and help their mother rebuild.